PDF(2.1 MB) View with Adobe Reader on a variety of devices

 When the link and both end devices come up, they exchange MKA frames (ethertype = 0x888E, same as EAPOL with packet type as MKA).
-Its a multi point to multipoint negotiation protocol.
+It is a multipoint to multipoint negotiation protocol.
 The CAK key value (normally static preshared), key name (CKN) must match and ICV must be valid for peers to be discovered and accepted.

 The device with lowest Key Server priority (default = 0) is elected as the Key Server.
 The Key server generates the SAK and distributes through MKA messages.
-Incase of tie highest value of SCI (secure Channel Identifier) wins.
+In case of tie highest value of Secure Channel Identifier (SCI) wins.

-Subsequently, all MacSec secured frames are encrypted with the SAK (Symmetric cryptography).
-There are seperate TX and RX Secure Channels created.
+Subsequently, all MACsec secured frames are encrypted with the Symmetric Cyptography (SAC).
+There are separate TX and RX Secure Channels created.
 But same Key SAK is used for both encrypt and decrypt.

 Control frame (EAPOL-MKA)